Spy × Family

-An anime television series adaptation produced by Wit Studio and CloverWorks premiered on TV Tokyo and its affiliate stations in April 2022, and was licensed by Muse Communication in Asia and Crunchyroll worldwide.
-The second half premiered in October 2022.
-A second season and an anime film were announced in December 2022 and are both set to premiere in 2023.
+An anime television series adaptation produced by Wit Studio and CloverWorks aired from April to December 2022, with a second cours aired from October to December of the same year.
+The second season, continuing from 2022's adaptation, aired from October to December 2023.
+A third season premiered in October 2025.
+An anime film titled Spy × Family Code: White, featuring the cast from the television series reprising their roles, was released theatrically in Japan in December 2023 and in the United States and Canada in April 2024.

-As of December 2022, Spy × Family had over 29 million copies in circulation, making it one of the best-selling manga series.
-The series has been praised for its storytelling, comedy, and artwork.
+By December 2024, Spy × Family had over 38 million copies in circulation, making it one of the best-selling manga series of all time.
+The series has received critical acclaim for its storytelling, humor, characters, action scenes, and artwork.

 Plot

-In order to maintain the state of peace between the rival nations of Westalis and Ostania, a Westalian agent code-named "Twilight" is tasked with spying on Donovan Desmond, leader of the National Unity Party within Ostania.
-However, due to Desmond being notoriously reclusive, the only way Twilight can get close to him is to enroll a child in the same private school as Desmond's sons and pose as a fellow parent.
+In order to maintain the state of peace between the rival nations of Westalis and Ostania, a Westalian agent code-named "Twilight" is tasked with spying on politician Donovan Desmond, leader of the National Unity Party within Ostania.
+However, due to Desmond being notoriously reclusive, the only way Twilight can get close to him is to enroll a child in the same private school as Desmond's son, Damian, and pose as a fellow parent.

-To accomplish this and present the image of a happy family, he creates the alias of Loid Forger, adopts a young orphan girl named Anya, and marries a woman named Yor Briar.
-However, unbeknownst to him Anya can read minds and Yor is in fact a professional assassin.
-Neither Loid nor Yor are aware of each other's true identities, or that Anya knows their true professions.
-The family later takes in a dog with precognitive abilities whom they name Bond.
-Despite these unknown factors and Twilight's occasional lapses of common sense due to years of being a spy, he must learn to play the role of the perfect father and husband in order to carry out his mission.
+To accomplish this and present the image of a happy family, he creates the alias of psychiatrist Dr. Loid Forger, who adopts a young orphan girl named Anya, and marries an Ostanian city hall clerk named Yor Briar.
+However, unbeknownst to him, Anya is a telepath, and Yor is in fact a professional assassin.
+Yor also sought a marriage of cover, because single adult women draw suspicion and attention in the paranoid Ostania.
+Neither Loid nor Yor are aware of each other's true identities or that of Anya who, thanks to her secret mind-reading powers, knows their true professions.
+The family later takes in a Great Pyrenees named Bond, who possesses precognitive abilities (unbeknownst to the entire family except Anya).
+Despite these unknown factors and Twilight's occasional lapses of common sense due to years of being a spy, he must learn to play the role of the perfect father and husband to carry out his mission.